qiqphp/qiq/docs/en/compiler.md

 );
 ```

-This will cause the _Template_ to use the _NonCompiler_ implementation, which
+This will cause the _Template_ to use the _NonCompiler_, which does not
-does not compile or cache template files at all.
+compile or cache template files at all.